moksh100/CS510-Fall2015-Midterm/README.md

 # CS510-Fall2015-Midterm

-Project shows the difference between Euler method and different orders of the Runge-Kutta method.
+Project shows the difference between Euler method and different orders of the Runge-Kutta method for intergration.

 - attractor.py implementation of the calculation and visual representation Runge-Kutta and Euler methods
 - ExploreAttractor.ipynb